sysadmingit/ansible.os-update/README.md

 OS Update with Ansible
 =================

-This Ansible make Security and / or full updates on Linux VMs.
+This Ansible make Security and / or full updates on Linux Server / Clients.

 Requirements
 ------------